o-jasper/o-jasper.github.io/blog/pre_post/voting_power_for_decision.md

 ## Caveits of this discussion
 Suggestions are welcome, also wholly different approaches.
-I tried not being ad-hoc, but that isnt a prerequisite, but it should try to be simple initially.
+I tried not being ad-hoc, but that isnt a prerequisite, but imho it should try to be simple initially.

 The voting mechanism in the competition case is completely open.
 The 'simple' approach may cause spoiler effects, but i tend to think it is adequate for